 Is the research correctly designed?

-Are the data enough to support the conclusions?
+Do the data adequately support the conclusions?

 Clarity of Presentation